-- disclose any impairment of independence or objectivity, in fact or appearance, to appropriate parties - exhibit professional objectivity in gathering, evaluating, and communicating information about the activity or process being examined - make balanced assessments of all available and relevant facts and circumstances

-• take necessary precautions to avoid being unduly influenced by their own interests or by others in forming judgments.
+- disclose any impairment of independence or objectivity, in fact or appearance, to appropriate parties - exhibit professional objectivity in gathering, evaluating, and communicating information about the activity or process being examined - make balanced assessments of all available and relevant facts and circumstances - take necessary precautions to avoid being unduly influenced by their own interests or by others in forming judgments.

-The appointed internal audit manager will confirm to the RAC at least annually, the organisational independence of the internal audit function.

-The appointed internal audit manager will disclose to the RAC any interference and related implications in determining the scope of internal auditing, performing work, and/or communicating results.
+The Risk and Assurance Director will confirm to the RAC at least annually, the organisational independence of the internal audit function, and will disclose to the RAC any interference and related implications in determining the scope of internal auditing, performing work, and/or communicating results.

-4.5 Scope of internal audit activities
+4.6 Scope of internal audit activities